 I am not a prof plumber but allow me some questions, on the following portion of the proposed change:

 The dry vent connection to the wet vent shall be an individual vent for the bidet, shower, or bathtub.
 One or two vented lavatory(s) shall be permitted to serve as a wet vent for a bathroom group.
 Only one wet-vented fixture drain or trap arm shall discharge upstream of the dry-vented fixture drain connection.
 All dry vent connections to the horizontal wet vent shall be in accordance with Section 905.2 and Section 905.3.

 My interpretation of wording and questions:

 1) There is a dry vent connection to the horizontal wet vent and only one wet-vented fixture drain can discharge upstream of the connection.
 Isn't by definition the upstream fixture really dry vented because of this connection?

 2) If two vented lavatories are allowed as a wet vent for the group, does this not contradict the first statement that only one fixture is allowed upstream?

 3) Does the statement the dry vent connection to the wet vent shall be an individual vent for the bidet, shower, or bathtub mean that the bathtub drain can be the most upstream part of a wet vent for the group?
 Seems like trouble to me if so, what happens if the bathtub is draining while you are using the sink, WC...

 Describing horizontal wet venting without pictures is a tough job.
-I suggest hochwald get his hands on an illustrated copy of the '09 book and study the diagrams on wety venting.
+I suggest Hochwald get his hands on an illustrated copy of the '09 book and study the diagrams on wet venting.
 I. for one, stay away from such practices.
-The only instance where I might be temped is to mitigate slab cutting on a renovation, or excession coring what dealinbg with a post tension slab (x-rays, etc.)
+The only instance where I might be temped is to mitigate slab cutting on a renovation, or excessive coring what dealing with a post tension slab (x-rays, etc.)